-Think you know women's rights?
-Test your knowledge by taking our five-question/short quiz on #Beijing20.
+Think you know about women and poverty?
+Test your knowledge by taking our five-question quiz!

 Our Champions are women and men who have made gender equality and women’s empowerment their cause and mission.
 Hear from them about why and what you can do to join them!

 Governor Sergio Fajardo is the governor of Antioquia, Colombia and a #HeforShe.
 A mathematician turned politician, Fajardo believes that gender equality starts with an understanding of human dignity and human rights, which together provide a blueprint for freedom.
 To create a free, just and equal society, he calls for the full education of all girls.
 Watch his video »

 Arunachalam Muruganantham invented a machine to make low-cost sanitary towels, refusing enormous quantities of money to sell the patent for the machine to any commercial company.
 He risked everything he had to not only improve women's health, but also went one step further to promote women's ability to pull themselves out of poverty.
 Read more »

 Professor Muhammad Yunus established the Grameen Bank in Bangladesh with the objective of helping poor people escape from poverty by providing loans without collateral to support income-generating activities.
 Working towards eradicating poverty through micro-lending, Grameen Bank now has 8.4 million borrowers of whom 97 per cent are women.
 Prof. Yunus is the recipient of 112 awards, including the Nobel Peace Prize.